Jon Kleen

 Da Zhang

 Da is a postdoctoral scholar at UCSF who received her Ph.D. in electrical and computer engineering at the University of Miami under the mentorship of Professor Mansur R. Kabuka.
 During her Ph.D., she studied deep representation learning for biological networks and uncovered hidden patterns in sequential data.
 Her current research uses machine-learning and deep-learning-based methods to understand the semantic basis of neural signals.
+Some of Da's most recent accolades on her strong work in the Lab are listed below:

 David Caldwell